PlanetSurgery/FoundRelics/README.md

 ### Setup Instructions
    *Tip: This tool is still a WIP, so you may run into issues during setup and use.
     This is not fully tested.
 Some items do not work.
-    Playing TD or DN after fighting boss will bug out item & run counts at this moment.
-Please play an adventure map in between.
+    Playing TD or DN after fighting boss will bug out item & run counts at this moment; please play an adventure map in between.
     Run Time and the "Earned" labels are being worked on.
     This app runs on two threads.
     Untradable items currently add to market values -- communicating with dev to change.*